The Internet is Fixing What a Name Change Could Not

-Companies that continue to make the mistake of underestimating the intelligence of their buyers will soon learn that the internet has turned the tables in our industry.
-The ability for customers to look at company’s reviews and go to websites such as Ripoff Report or Better Business Bureau has completely changed the game.
-Those sales centers that treat people with the honestly and respect they deserved will thrive.
-First time home buyers demand better of our industry and we at Braustin Homesare happy to answer the call.
+Companies that continue to make the mistake of underestimating the intelligence of their buyers will soon learn that the internet has turned the tables in the mobile home industry.
+The ability for customers to look at company reviews and go to websites such as Ripoff Report or Better Business Bureau has completely changed the game.
+Those sales centers that treat people with the honesty and respect they deserve, will thrive.

 First-time home buyers demand better in our industry and we at Braustin Homes are happy to answer the call!